digital-asset/docs.daml.com/docs/2.10.0/docs/json-api/index.rst

 Where:

-- ``templateId`` is the contract template identifier which has the following two formats: ``#<package name>:<module>:<entity>`` or ``<package ID>:<module>:<entity>``.
+- ``templateId`` is the contract template identifier, which has the following two formats: ``#<package name>:<module>:<entity>`` or ``<package ID>:<module>:<entity>``.